 Employee Referral Scheme

-Why not think of bringing your employee referral scheme to your alumni?
-It’s a great benefit that holds the power to enhance your talent pool and save you on the recruitment costs.
-In your alumni newsletter, mention about your employee referral scheme and make your ex-staff aware of the reward it brings.
-Let the former employees refer others.
+Why not think of bringing your employee referral scheme to your corporate alumni?
+It’s a great benefit that holds the power to enhance your talent pool and save you on recruitment costs.
+In your alumni newsletter, mention your employee referral scheme and make your ex-staff aware of the reward it brings.
+Let the former employees refer to others.
 Keep an eye on the number of referred employees you are going to get through your alumni network.

 Highlight the Members of Alumni

 Request some alumni stories before launching any community or newsletter and aggressively look for them once you have an active community.
 Take into account publishing a spotlight news article on any of your members each time along with a photo.
 You can also carry out a video interview with your alumni members.
 Ask the members to put forward their stories easily with a click of a mouse in your newsletter.

 Share the Company Updates